-This Sparkling Blackberry Smash Cocktail is dark and mysterious with Blavod black vodka, Crème de Mûre (blackberry liqueur), and Rosé Prosecco but it’s the skull glass that really brings the Halloween spirit.
+This Sparkling Blackberry Smash Cocktail is dark and mysterious with Blavod black vodka, Crème de Mûre (blackberry liqueur), and Rosé Prosecco but it’s the skull glass that brought the Halloween spirit.
 This cocktail is so delicious; would be great all year round!

 I cannot stand scary movies and maybe the worst part of it is that I find orange offensive and especially hate it with black…what is wrong with me?
 That’s why for this year I decided to make this Sparkling Blackberry Smash Cocktail for Halloween.